DouglasParanhos/Catalog/README.md

  password: 'admin',
  database: 'Catalog'

-If you want customized configurations, you should edit in server/db/connection.js
+If you want customized configurations, you should edit it in server/db/connection.js.